-Meg Meister has served clients for over twenty-five years in the areas of real estate, business, commercial transactions and lending.
-She guides businesses through siting and re-locating facilities, completes sales and tax free exchanges, represents buyers and sellers in stock and asset transactions, assists with liquor license transfers, and negotiates and drafts leases and other real estate and business documents.
+Meg Meister has served clients for over thirty years in the areas of real estate, commercial transactions and business lending.
+She guides businesses through siting facilities, completes sales and tax free exchanges, represents buyers and sellers in stock and asset transactions, and negotiates and drafts leases and other real estate and business documents.
 Meg advises companies doing business on Indian lands and negotiates and structures business transactions involving Indian tribes and Indian lands.
 Meg represents lenders and borrowers in a variety of lending transactions.

 Meg’s transaction work often focuses on energy, both traditional and renewable.
 She represents renewable energy developers and works with oil and gas operators and producers and pipeline companies.